 Street Cleaning Study Old Astoria

-Last night at the Monthly OANA Meeting Councilman Costa Constantinides announced the NYC Department of Sanitation has completed a route study that would provide street cleaning throughout Old Astoria.
+Last night at the Monthly OANA Meeting Councilman Costa Constantinides announced the NYC Department of Sanitation has completed a route study that would provide street cleaning throughout Old Astoria. [sanitation is studying 26 ave between 2nd and 4 sts and look forward to a positive result.]

 This is the culmination of a 20-year effort to provide our neighborhood with the Quality of Life it deserves.
 Our most recent request.